sypets/page_callouts/Readme.rst

 Why this extension?
 ===================

-Informational, warning and error messages are displayed in the page module for various reasons, for example:
+Informational, warning and error messages are displayed as "callouts" in the page module for various reasons, for example:

 *  info message if page is of type folder
 *  warning message if there are elements with an invalid colpos ("unused elements")
 *  a page was defined as a shortcut, but has a missing target

-However, it is not easily possible for extensions to add messages of their own.
+However, it is not easily possible for extensions to add callouts of their own.

-This extension provides a hook to add addtional messages.
+This extension provides a hook to add additional messages.

 How it works
 ============